How To Get The Pottery Barn Look From A Thrift Store Vase

 Next up, I dry-brushed dark brown chalk paint over the vase.

-Dry brushing is when you dip your paintbrush into the paint and then tap off most of it.
+Dry brushing is when you dip your paintbrush into the paint and then tap off most of it onto a paper towel or paper plate.
+This way only a small amount of paint is on your brush.

 You can see how the dark brown paint picks up all the cool texture the joint compound created.

-Then I used the same dry brush effect using a putty brown colored chalk paint.
+Then I used the same dry brush effect using a taupe brown colored chalk paint.

 My last quick step was to dab on a little gray paint.
 I used a piece of natural sponge, but a crumpled-up paper towel would have the same overall effect.